 After filing your workers’ compensation claim, the next step is to get proper medical care to recover from your injury.
 California law requires workers’ compensation claims adjusters to authorize and pay for medical treatment that is appropriate to treat the injury.
-Designating a primary treating physician is a crucial part of the workers’ compensation process.
+Designating a primary treating physician is crucial to the workers’ compensation process.
 There are specific rules about who can be your primary treating physician and what medical treatment you can receive, but a Stockton workers’ compensation attorney can help you.
-There are many steps involved in the medical treatment process for a workers’ compensation claim, but a Stockton workers’ compensation attorney can answer any questions you may have.
+There are many steps in the medical treatment process for a workers’ compensation claim, but a Stockton workers’ compensation attorney can answer any questions you may have.

 What is the role of a primary treating physician?

 A primary treating physician’s role is to manage the care of an employee with a work-related injury.
 The primary treating physician typically has examined an injured worker at least once and prescribed medical treatment to help the injured employee recover.
 They will refer you to specialists if needed.
 They will help you decide when you can return to work and what kind of work you can do safely while recovering from your injuries.
 We highly recommend finding a primary treating physician who understands your particular injury or illness because they will write the necessary medical reports to determine what workers’ compensation benefits you can receive.
 Accurately executing the medical reports is extremely important and significantly affects your workers’ compensation case.

 What is the role of a Medical Provider Network?